Sun-Soaked Serenity: Essential Things to Do in Las Galeras in April

 Snorkeling and Diving the Pristine Waters

 April’s underwater visibility often extends beyond 50 feet, creating ideal conditions for exploring Las Galeras’ underwater landscapes.
 The absence of major rainfall means minimal runoff to cloud coastal waters, while generally calm seas make entry and exit points less adventurous than during winter months.
-Among the things to do in Las Galeras in April, underwater exploration ranks among the most rewarding.
+Among the activities perfect for what to do in Las Galeras for 1 week, underwater exploration in April ranks among the most rewarding.

 Playa Frontón’s coral gardens remain the crown jewel for snorkelers, accessible by boat or for strong swimmers directly from shore.
 The reef system supports a vibrant ecosystem of tropical fish, with occasional visits from larger pelagic species passing through.
 El Cabito’s dramatic underwater drop-offs provide another compelling destination, where the seafloor seems to vanish into blue infinity just offshore.